 131L.
 Applying for assistance for buyers of first homes

+(1AA) In this section —

+settlement has the meaning given in the Settlement Agents Act 1981 section 3(1).

 (1) A lending institution which has made a loan to a person in order to assist the person to purchase through the agency of a licensed real estate agent carrying on business in the State —

 (a) the first dwelling to be owned by the person in the State; or